 Guaranteed Student Loans.
 There are two kinds of student loans: one in which the federal government pays the interest while the student is in school (subsidized) and one in which the student is responsible for the interest (nonsubsidized).
 The nonsubsidized loan is available to students who do not qualify for the subsidized loan or who only qualify for a partially subsidized loan.
 The loan limits are \$5,500 for the first year, \$6,500 for the second year, and \$7,500 for the third and fourth years.
 Limits are higher for students older than 24.
 Repayment of student loans is deferred as long as the student is enrolled at least halftime.
-Information about these loans may be obtained through the financial aid office.
+Supplemental student loans are also available.

 Pell Grants.
 The Federal Pell Grant is the most basic government grant available to college undergraduates.
 The amount of the grant is based on the student's family income and the school's cost of attendance.
-Pell Grants range from \$600 to \$5,775.
+Pell Grants range from \$657 to \$6,195.
 A student applies for a Pell Grant by completing the Free Application for Federal Student Aid (FAFSA).